 There are things you can do to mitigate exposure to risks like the Log4j 2 flaw.
-The most important step is to update your Log4j 2 dependencies.
+The most important step is to update your Log4j 2 dependencies when you install Java.

 If you use Log4j 2 anywhere in your Java applications, update to the most recent version of Log4j 2.
 According to the project’s site, if you’re on Java 6 update to 2.3.2.
 If you’re on Java 7, update to 2.12.4.
-If you’re on anything more recent, update to 2.17.1 or later.
+If you’ve the version of Java you installed is more recent, update to 2.17.1 or later.

 The Log4j 2 blame game

 The next thing to think about is, how did this happen?
 The Log4j 2 security hole isn’t really a hole — it’s a cavernous tunnel.
 It’s hard to understate the potential severity of the problem.
 How did such a simple and common dependency as logging create such a mess?

 The short answer is offered without judgement: pride.
 There’s a line in Michael Crichton’s Jurassic Park, where Ian Malcolm scolded the people who created a Frankenstein’s Monster: “Your scientists were so preoccupied with whether or not they could, they didn’t stop to think if they should.”